-- Chromium -- Chromium or chromium picolonate is a popular supplement among bodybuilders and those trying to lose weight and build more lean muscle mass.
+- Chromium -- Chromium or chromium picolonate is a popular supplement among bodybuilders, and those trying to lose weight and build more lean muscle mass.
 However, results from scientific studies have been mixed, and its effects are small compared to those of exercise and a well-balanced diet.
 Chromium may improve blood sugar, which is also a risk factor for heart disease, especially in people with diabetes and glucose intolerance.
 However, you shouldn't take chromium to lower blood sugar without your doctor's supervision.
 People with psychiatric disorders should be closely monitored by their doctors when using chromium supplements.
 People with a history of liver disease should avoid chromium supplements.
-In addition, large doses of chromium can cause kidney damage.
+In addition, large doses of chromium may cause kidney damage.

 Few studies have examined the effectiveness of specific homeopathic remedies, though it may be helpful as a supportive therapy.
 Professional homeopaths, however, may recommend one or more of the following treatments for sleep apnea based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

-- Opium -- this remedy may be prescribed for individuals with sleep apnea and narcolepsy (inability to control falling asleep during the daytime).
-This remedy is appropriate for individuals who may be somewhat confused due to the sleep disorder.
+- Opium -- This remedy may be prescribed for individuals with sleep apnea and narcolepsy (inability to control falling asleep during the daytime).
+This remedy is appropriate for individuals who may be somewhat confused due to their sleep disorders.

 Some evidence suggests that a type of acupuncture called auriculotherapy acupoint pressure may help treat sleep apnea.

-Sleep apnea is a serious condition that can cause fatal heart problems, so it's crucial to stick with your treatment plan.
+Sleep apnea is a serious condition that can cause fatal heart problems.
+So it is crucial to stick with your treatment plan.
 If you are using a mask and ventilator equipment, be sure to take care of them.
 If they are uncomfortable, talk to your doctor so they can be adjusted.
 If you have sleep apnea, you may have an increased risk of peptic ulcer bleeding.
 Talk to your doctor.

-Keep in contact with your health care provider or sleep clinic to make sure your treatment is working.
+Keep in contact with your doctor or sleep clinic to make sure your treatment is working.

 If you are pregnant, you may have nasal congestion that makes you snore in a way that people with apnea do.
 However, this is not the same as sleep apnea.
 If you have apnea and become pregnant, be sure to continue your treatment so that your condition will not affect your baby.